TimG27/timg27.github.io/_pages/myname.md

 ### 1. Which one of these names is your 'Family Name'?

 Technically, none of them are.
 Many Indian Christians families, especially those from its southern-most states, follow a first-name-only naming convention.
-This custom omits our individual socially-associated surnames, emphasizing a shared common identity that goes beyond our regional, cultural, and ethnic differences.
+This custom omits our individual socially-associated surnames, emphasizing a shared common identity that goes beyond our regional and ethnic differences.

 ### 2. What name do you use for yourself?